Infopisteprojekti/infopiste/documentation/backend.md

 ## Docker

 The backend can also be run with Docker.
-The [docker-compose.yaml](../docker-compose.yaml) present at the root of the project builds the frontend using the frontend's Dockerfile, and then maps it to port 1234.
+The [docker-compose.yaml](../docker-compose.yaml) present at the root of the project builds the backend using the backend's Dockerfile, and then maps it to port 1234.
 To run the file, execute the following command:

 `$ docker compose up`